RWTH-EBC/AixOCAT/CONTRIBUTING.md

 # How to contribute

-Thanks a lot for contributing to the development of AixOCAT, you help to make the Automation Technology world a bit better!
+Thanks a lot for contributing to the development of AixOCAT.
+You help to make the Automation Technology world a bit better!

 To give you some guidelines and to ensure the quality of AixOCAT's code, we collected our requirements in our wiki: